romyradau/CC_Code_Challenge/README.md

             https://www.youtube.com/watch?v=j6-ImdZW7aM&ab_channel=Joshtriedcoding
             https://www.youtube.com/watch?v=A9oUTEP-Q84&ab_channel=PedroTech
             https://www.youtube.com/watch?v=2aIjW_w_-Rg&ab_channel=CodeWithYousaf
-        -Still I didn't get the results I wanted and also there were so many different approaches with more and more difficult syntax, probably way to overengineered table functionality for what I had to do.
+        -Still, I didn't get the results I wanted and also there were so many different approaches with more and more difficult syntax, probably way to overengineered table functionality for what I had to do.
-        -So I told myself "you need to understand the Code and not just code along" -So I did the How to create a React Component Tutorial https://www.robinwieruch.de/react-table-component/
+        -So I told myself "You need to understand the Code and not just code along" -So I did the How to create a React Component Tutorial https://www.robinwieruch.de/react-table-component/